TheEdoRan/next-safe-action/README.md

   password: z.string().min(8).max(100),
 });

-// This is how a safe mutation is created.
+// This is how a safe action is created.
 // Since we provided a Zod input validator to the function, we're sure
 // that data that comes in is type safe and validated.
 // The second argument of this function is an async function that receives
-// parsed input, and defines what happens on the server when the mutation is
+// parsed input, and defines what happens on the server when the action is
 // called from the client.
 // In short, this is your backend code.
-It never runs on the client. export const loginUser = safeMutation({ input }, async ({ username, password }) => {
+It never runs on the client. export const loginUser = action({ input }, async ({ username, password }) => {
     if (username === "johndoe") {
       return {
         error: {